jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 then learning them in combination as a larger chunk.

 Most people can hold about 5-7 things in mind at any one time.
-This seems like a pretty strict limit, but fortunately each of those "things", or "chunks", can themselves be composed of 5-7 chunks,
+This seems like a pretty low limit, but fortunately each of those "things", or "chunks", can themselves be composed of 5-7 chunks,